-When Hurricane Sandy hit New Jersey in 2012, the library served as a warming center for those without heat and electricity for almost two weeks.
+When Hurricane Sandy hit New Jersey in 2012, the library served as a warming center for nearly two weeks for residents without heat or electricity.
 It was a place for residents could recharge cell phones, tablets and laptops as well.
 In 2017, Colleen Byrne retired, and reference librarian Lisa Florio became interim director.
-The Board of Trustees appointed Lisa Florio as director in 2018.
+The Board of Trustees appointed Lisa Florio director in 2018.

 In 2019, yearly circulation of library materials surpassed 216,000, including both physical materials and electronic items.
 Attendance numbers at library programs held that year reached over 7,000.

 In 2020, New Jersey libraries were closed by executive order of the governor for three months to slow the spread of coronavirus.
 During the building closure, the library provided free access to ebooks and other digital materials, virtual programs, and eventually contactless pickup of books and DVDs in the front lobby.